 5.1 Your place at the Institution will be subject to you meeting the terms of your Offer and/or satisfying all necessary legal and other requirements to study here on your chosen programme (for example in relation to health checks and immigration clearance).

 5.3 The Offer the Institution makes to you will be conditional or unconditional.
 If your Offer is conditional, the Institution will set out the conditions which you will need to fulfil in order to be admitted onto your chosen programme.
 For example, if your first language is not English, your Offer may be conditional upon you also passing an English language test, as specified by the Institution.
 Similarly, if you are an international student, your Offer may be conditional on you obtaining the necessary visa from UKVI and in some instances, applying for Academic Technology Approval Scheme (ATAS) clearance to study at City.
-Further details regarding the ATAS are set out in Clause 7 below.
+Further details regarding ATAS are set out in Clause 7 below.

 5.4 If you have not fulfilled the conditions of your Offer before the date notified to you in your Offer or any other date notified to you, the Institution reserves the right to withdraw your Offer.

 5.5 You will be required, at the request of the Institution, to provide satisfactory evidence of your qualifications (including English language qualifications if required) before admission.
-Failure to provide such evidence to the Institution's reasonable satisfaction may result in the termination of your Offer, the revocation of your registration as a student of the Institution and the termination of the Contract.
+Failure to provide such evidence to the Institution's reasonable satisfaction may result in the termination of your Offer, the termination of your registration as a student of the Institution and the termination of the Contract.

 6. Disclosure of information

-6.1 The Institution may amend or withdraw your Offer of a place or terminate your registration if it determines that you have made any fraudulent, false or misleading application or statement to the University, or if you have failed to disclose relevant information to the Institution or have produced falsified documents, whether in the process of your application or whilst on your programme.
+6.1 The Institution may amend or withdraw your Offer of a place or terminate your registration and the Contract if it determines that you have made any fraudulent, false or misleading application or statement to the Institution, or if you have failed to disclose relevant information to the Institution or have produced falsified documents, whether in the process of your application or whilst on your programme.
 In such cases the Institution may take action against you without liability to you under its Admissions Policy, Fitness to Study Policy, Student Disciplinary Regulation and Fitness to Practise Policy or other relevant policy or procedure.

-7.1 If you need to be sponsored under the Points Based System for a Tier 4 (General) Student Visa, the Institution must issue you with a Confirmation of Acceptance for Studies (CAS).
-The Institution has policies and procedures in place to certify that it complies with its immigrations obligations as a Tier 4 Sponsor.
+7.1 If you need to be sponsored under the Points Based System for a Tier 4 (General) Student Visa, the Institution must first issue you with a Confirmation of Acceptance for Studies (CAS).
+The Institution has policies and procedures in place to certify that it complies with its immigration obligations as a Tier 4 Sponsor.

 7.3 The Institution is required by law to verify that you have the correct immigration permission to study at City.
 As part of the Institution’s recordkeeping duties, if you are a student from outside the EEA, you will need to present your original passport and one of the following: